 Identity and Capitalism

-Marie Moran provides an important new exploration of the articulation of the idea of identity to the social logic of capitalism, from the 'organised capitalism' of the mid-twentieth century, up to and including the neoliberal capitalism that prevails today.
+The author provides an important new exploration of the articulation of the idea of identity to the social logic of capitalism, from the organized capitalism of the mid-twentieth century, up to and including the neoliberal capitalism that prevails today.
 Drawing on the work of Raymond Williams, the cultural materialist approach developed here provides an original means of addressing the political debates about the value of identity in contemporary capitalist societies.

 For more information, please visit https://uk.sagepub.com/en-gb/eur/identity-and-capitalism/book238142